IPD route 3

 The following information is for IOSH members already enrolled on IPD route 3.

-You’ve chosen route 3 to Chartered membership.
+You’ve been enrolled to route 3 to Chartered membership.
 This means that you attained your Graduate membership with a cognate degree.
 In order to become a Chartered Member, you now need to demonstrate your practical skills and academic ability relating to health and safety.
 Watch this video on how to get started.

 How will I complete my IPD?